saascipes/kubernetes-job-runner/README.md

 ## Install the SaaSGlue Agent
 1. If you don't already have a SaaSGlue account, sign up for a free account at https://console.saasglue.com.

-2. Get SaaSGlue Agent credentials.
+2. Get SaaSGlue Agent credentials (access id and secret).
 - Log in to the SaasGlue web [console](https://console.saasglue.com).
 - Click your login name in the upper right hand corner and click "Access Keys".
 - Click the "Agent Access Keys" tab.